-In case a screw hole is brutally damaged or bent, it’s better to use this method to drill out the original one and create a new one over it.
+In case a screw hole is brutally damaged or bent, it’s better to use this method to drill out the original one and drilling screw holes in metal newly.
 This can be done with the help of a kit called the helicoil insert.
 It’s not expensive, and it helps you out to fix this issue forever.

 Once you have got the right helicoil kit in hands, here you go with the steps of how to fix screw holes that are stripped-

 Step 1: Prepare The Damaged Hole

 Before inserting the helicoil insert, you need to make sure that there are no dust particles inside in the damaged hole.

 To make that sure, you can put some brake oil into the damaged hole and blow it out for further assurance.
 This will also help it to have perfect lubrication as well.